AutoBaxBuilder: Bootstrapping Code Security Benchmarking: Additional Experimental Results

 \section{Additional Experimental Results}

-\rebuttal{In this section, we outline additional details for the results presented in \cref{sec:eval}, provide results for a small model ablation, detail our manual functional and security analysis on tests generated for \origbenchmark{} scenarios, provide the details of our systematic human verification, and compare the results when including CWE-400.}
+In this section, we outline additional details for the results presented in \cref{sec:eval}, provide results for an ablation of used models, detail our manual functional and security analysis on tests generated for \origbenchmark{} scenarios, provide the details of our systematic human verification, and compare the results when including CWE-400.